 How to report a hate crime

-If you have been a victim of hate crime you can report it to the police or to the National Hate Crime Report and Support Centre (run by Victim Support).
+If you have been a victim of hate crime you can report it to the police or to the Wales Hate Support Centre (run by Victim Support).
 You can also report these crimes if you see them happen to someone else.

 Both the Police and Victim Support can offer you support to deal with what happened to you and find a way forward.